cabforum/smime/SBR.md

 **Mailbox Field**: In Subscriber Certificates contains a Mailbox Address of the Subject via `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

+**Mobile Driver License (mDL)**: A driver license that is issued in digital format by an Issuing Authority that is authorized by the relevant government or jurisdiction to issue driving licenses in accordance with applicable law, and conforms to ISO/IEC 18013-5 and ISO/IEC 18013-7.

 **Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated by other Network Perspectives before Certificate issuance.

 **Multipurpose Profile**: The S/MIME Multipurpose Generation profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
 This is intended to allow flexibility for crossover use cases between document signing and secure email.